tpatterson1996/lcc-metadata-manual/getting-started.md

 3. Pick a **Resource Type **
 4. Click **Save**

-Consult [Adding Projects: Quick Reference](/adding-projects-quick-reference.md), [Adding Products: Quick Reference ](/adding-products-quick-reference.md)or the [Record Edit](https://www.gitbook.com/book/jbadash/mdeditor-for-lccs/edit#) section of this manual for information about required fields, best practices, and general instructions.
+Consult [Adding Projects: Quick Reference](/adding-projects-quick-reference.md), [Adding Products: Quick Reference ](/adding-products-quick-reference.md) for information about required fields and best practices, or the [Record Edit](https://www.gitbook.com/book/jbadash/mdeditor-for-lccs/edit#) section of this manual for general instructions, required fields, and best practices.

 **To add a **_**Contact**_**:**